sgmurphy/wordpress-plugins/yith-woocommerce-catalog-mode/readme.txt

 3. This image shows WooCommerce product detail page as it appears when WooCommerce "Add to Cart" button is hidden and WooCommerce Cart and Checkout page are deactivated.

 == Changelog ==

+= Version 2.32.0 - Released: 5 March 2024 =

+* New: support for WooCommerce 8.6
+* New: panel UI
+* Update: YITH plugin framework

 = Version 2.30.0 - Released: 11 January 2024 =